-The association between active smoking and postoperative urinary incontinence has not been well documented following RARP.
+The association between active smoking and postoperative urinary incontinence has not been well-documented following RARP.
 Our results demonstrate that smoking might be an independent risk factor for delayed continence recovery after RARP.
-Active smokers who have other risk factors for delayed continence recovery such as large prostate glands and non-bladder neck sparing should be counseled about the increased risk of urinary incontinence postoperatively.
-Other studies are required to further investigate the pathophysiological mechanisms involved in post prostatectomy urinary incontinence in relation with smoking.
+Active smokers who have other risk factors for delayed continence recovery, such as large prostate glands and non-BN-sparing should be counselled about the increased risk of urinary incontinence postoperatively.
+Other studies are required to further investigate the pathophysiological mechanisms involved in post-prostatectomy urinary incontinence in relation with smoking.
+Competing interests: Dr. Zorn has received honoraria as proctor/lecturer for Boston Scientific, and participated in the WATER II clinical trial with Aquablation supported by PROCEPT BioRobotics.
+The remaining authors report no competing personal or financial interests related to this work.